TotalTaxAmount/nix/README.md

 - [ ] Store secrets in private git repo
 - [ ] Finish wireguard
     - [ ] Make wireguard easy to toggle
+- [ ] Fix werid terminal in remote vscode
+- [ ] Fix rust-anyalizer on the remote